httptoolkit/httptoolkit-website/src/docs/getting-started/rewriting.md

 ![A configured rule to rewrite example.com traffic](./configured-example.com-rule.png)

 That's it!
-To activate your rule, don't forget to save it.
+Save your rule to activate it.
 You can save rules individually from the save icon on the rule, or click the 'Save changes' button at the top of the page to save everything.

 ## Rewriting HTTP